Firing clay can be complicated and unpredictable.

 Defect 1 : Chipped Clay from the Base

-This defect can also occur if there is a drop of glaze on the kiln shelf that went unseen, and a piece was placed on top of that glaze.
+This defect may occur when there is a thin layer or a drop of glaze on the kiln shelf that went unseen, and a piece was placed on top of that glaze.
 When glaze is fired, it melts and fuses to anything it touches.
 When the item is pulled away from the shelf, it can chip or break pieces of clay from the base.

 Defect 3 : Hairline Cracks

-What’s great about this defect is that when a planter is filled, the crack goes unnoticed.
+What’s great about this defect is that when a piece like a planter is filled, the crack goes unnoticed.

 Defect 4 : Extreme Warping